Madrid vs Lisbon: Where Should I Go on a Vacation?

 Many of these accommodations offer traditional Portuguese design elements like colorful tiles and ornate balconies, creating an elegant and classic ambiance.

-Generally, Madrid tends to be slightly more expensive than Lisbon, especially when it comes to luxury hotels and high-end apartments.
+Madrid is generally slightly more expensive than Lisbon when it comes to mid-range luxury hotels and high-end apartments.

 💰 Range of Cost of Food